webbjj/clustertools/docs/source/index.rst

 ``clustertools`` is a Python package with tools for analysing star cluster simulations.
 The package is built around the StarCluster class, for which all functions are able to use or act on. ``clustertools`` can be used for unit and coordinate transformations, the calculation of key structural and kinematic parameters, analysis of the cluster's orbit and tidal tails (with the help of `galpy
 <https://docs.galpy.org/en/v1.6.0/index.html>`_), and measuring common cluster properties like its mass function, density profile, and velocity dispersion profile (among others).

-The package contains methods for loading data from commonly used N-body codes, generic snapshots and codes for generating intial conditions.
+The package contains methods for loading data from commonly used N-body codes, generic snapshots, and codes for generating intial conditions.

 ``clustertools`` is developed on Github.
 Please go to https://github.com/webbjj/clustertools to report issues or contribute to the code.